medavox/tuki-nuwa/text/Phonology.md

 Phonology
 =========

-Or, How Toki Nawa is Spoken
+Or, How Tuki Nuwa is Spoken
 ------

 Consonants